Lumen and Watt DROP on the roof

 Lumen and wattage recommendation for different rooms

 There are many lumen recommendations around the world.
-In this case, we are talking about the characteristics of the luminaires.
+In such cases, we’re talking about the characteristics of the fixtures.
 In lighting design, the concept of lux is used to define the desired level of light.
 The luminaire is chosen on the basis of the desired luxury levels, i.e. the amount of light in the room.
-I will briefly go through some guidelines here.
-For example, the Federation of the Visually Impaired recommends that attention should be paid to good general lighting for people with normal vision as well as those with impaired vision.
+Here, I’ll briefly go over some general guidelines.
+For example, the Finnish Federation of the Visually Impaired recommends paying attention to good general lighting for both people with normal vision and those with impaired vision.
 Contrasts and glare in particular are the focus of attention.
 Power alone does not make a space good lighting-wise.
 For general educational, customer service, and office spaces, the 500 lux recommendation is good.
+When choosing light fixtures for different areas of the home, it’s important to consider both the luminous efficacy of the fixture and its suitability for the shape of the space.
+In addition, the desired style and atmosphere are essential when choosing the light.
+Purely from a cost perspective, the most efficient way to light a space is to use a few high-output lights, but other factors should also be considered in the design.
+Based on our experience, recommended lighting levels include the following:

 Kitchen